ITM-Kitware/align-system/docs/pipeline_adms.md

 ## Adding a Pipeline ADM component

-Again referring to the `RandomChoiceADMComponent` as an illustrative example, an ADM Component is only required to have `run`, and `run_returns` methods.
+Again referring to the `RandomChoiceADMComponent` as an illustrative example, an ADM component is only required to have `run`, and `run_returns` methods.
 Beyond that, you'll want to create a default config for your ADM component, e.g. `configs/adm_component/direct/random_choice.yaml`.
 As a